this is the nottcp homepage. hope to replace this lousy page by a nicer one soon...

 if you just want to use nottcp, use the binary archive.

-you just want to see what my first max/MSP and OpenTransport project
+if you just want to see what my first max/MSP and OpenTransport project looks like, download the source archive.

 if you want to do something useful, download both archives.